6 Day Hub & Spoke Inn Tour

 DAY 3: After breakfast, we’ll shuttle a short distance out of town to begin our ride on the 13-mile Scenic Drive through Red Rock Canyon National Conservation Area.
 You’ll want to stop often to soak up the jaw-dropping views of the red hued rock formations.
 There should be plenty of time for short hikes to explore Petroglyph Wall and Fossil Canyon, full of art estimated to be more than 800 years old.
 24 miles. +1526'/-1534'

-DAY 4: In the morning, we will take a guided tour of the Hoover Dam, one of the greatest engineering accomplishments of the 20th century.
-Then you can either bike or hike the Historic Railroad Trail, once used to carry materials and supplies for the dam’s constructions.
+DAY 4: In the morning, we will take a self-guided tour of the Hoover Dam, one of the greatest engineering accomplishments of the 20th century.
+Then you can hike the 3.75-mile Historic Railroad Trail, once used to carry materials and supplies for the dam’s constructions.
 Along this leisurely trail you’ll pass through five immense tunnels, and at the end, you’ll have the choice to cycle or shuttle back to the resort.
-22 miles. +1612’/-1596’.
+17 miles (cycling). +1612’/-1596’.

 DAY 5: Our ride through the Valley of Fire is the most challenging of the week but well worth it!
 It is the largest and oldest state park in Nevada and there’s a reason that it’s been the scene of so many movies.
 The red cliffs glow as if burning when they’re lit by the sun just right.
 They’ve served as Mars in Arnold Schwarzenegger’s film, Total Recall, and represented planet Veridian in Star Trek Generations.
 Today, they’ll be our bicycling backdrop.